Driving across Europe to Türkiye on your Sila Yolu? Try our leisurely southern route

 Ipsala is well-connected to nearby cities.
 Edirne, the capital of the province, is a short distance away and offers additional cultural and historical attractions, including the Selimiye Mosque, a UNESCO World Heritage Site.

-Time for our penultimate destination, Tekirdag – about 1h30 drive from Ipsala.
+Time for our penultimate destination, Tekirdag – about 1 hour and 30 minutes drive from Ipsala.

 Tekirdağ